SOAP MAKING

 A whisk aerates the soap batch which allows ground ingredients like clays and powdered herbs to get completely immersed in thick soap batches.

-You will need a container of some sort to pour in your soap batch after it comes to trace
+You will need a mold to pour in your soap batch after it comes to trace.

-Some soap making purists may argue that a hand blender is not an absolutely must-have item for soap making, but I say you can't go wrong with having one around.6/8
+Some soap making purists may argue that a hand blender is not an absolutely must-have item for soap making, but I say you can't go wrong with having one around.

 Some soap formulas, particularly those with oils high in oleic acid like extra virgin olive oil, may take forever to get to trace with just a whisk or spoon.
 Who has time to do all of that stirring?

-A "stick" blender saves the day, literally, for these types of batches.
+A cordless hand blender saves the day, literally, for these types of batches.

 Are you a beginner and want to learn how to put these tools to use to make fantastic hand-crafted soap for healthier, livelier skin?